Trees in Hiroshima

 16 Crepe Myrtle

-16. Crepe Myrtle (Lagerstroemia Indica) 3-11 Teramachi, Naka-ku, Hiroshima-shi
+16. Crepe Myrtle (Lagerstroemia indica) 3-11 Teramachi, Naka-ku, Hiroshima-shi

 3-11 Teramachi, Naka-ku, Hiroshima-shi

-Specie(s): Lagerstroemia Indica
+Specie(s): Lagerstroemia indica

 Distance from the hypocenter: 1100m